Implementation Guidance: a strategy to eliminate violent punishment of children

 This guidance provides practical information to support the implementation of laws prohibiting corporal punishment, describing the key steps for moving from prohibition to elimination of corporal punishment.

 Laying the foundation for non-violent childhoods: putting prohibition of corporal punishment of children into practice

 Global Partnership to End Violence Against Children

 The ultimate goal of prohibiting corporal punishment is to ensure that no child ever experiences it - by eliminating its use completely.

-Legal prohibition sends a clear message that hitting and hurting a child, for whatever reason, is wrong, just as hitting and hurting adults is wrong.
+Legal prohibition sends a strong message that hitting and hurting a child, for whatever reason, is wrong, just as hitting and hurting adults is wrong.
 But law reform alone will not eliminate corporal punishment.

-With sections on each of the following steps, the guidance describes how straightforward measures can be implemented to make effective progress in eliminating violent punishment of children.
+With sections on each of the steps, the guidance describes how straightforward measures can be implemented to make effective progress in eliminating violent punishment of children.

 This guidance accompanies our report 'Prohibiting all corporal punishment of children: laying the foundation for non-violent childhoods' also published in the context of the Together to #ENDviolence Solutions Summit Series in April 2021.